Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: Collinear and soft safety in final state fragmentation

 Note that we perform the $D\rightarrow 4$ expansion before taking the integration over $p_3^+$, since in our scheme, only the transverse integral (and thus the UV and collinear divergences) is regulated with dimensional regularization, whereas the $p_3^+$-integral is regulated with the lower cutoff $k_{\textrm{min}}^+$.

 Thus, eq.~\eqref{eq:QFSsquare_in_3} becomes:

-As explained in section \ref{sec:kine}, $k_{\mathrm{min}}^{+}$ plays a double role in our calculation.
+As explained in section~\ref{sec:kine}, $k_{\mathrm{min}}^{+}$ plays a double role in our calculation.
 On the one hand it is used as a regulator for the integrals in $p^+_3$ or $k^+_3$.
-On the other hand, it is used to specify the physical scale set by the target at which the low-$x$ evolution is starting, or equivalently to encode the dependence on the total energy of the collision $\sqrt{s}$.
-The JIMWLK evolution resums single high-energy logarithms, written as single logarithms of $k_{\mathrm{min}}^+$, and does not depend on details of the process, like the jet radius parameter $R$.
+On the other hand, it is used to specify the physical scale set by the target at which the low-$x$ evolution is starting, or equivalently to encode the dependence on the total energy $\sqrt{s}$ of the collision.
+The JIMWLK evolution resums single high-energy logarithms, written as logarithms of $k_{\mathrm{min}}^+$, and unlike the jet radius parameter $R$ does not depend on details of the process.
 Hence, in the result \eqref{eq:QFSsquare_in_4}, the term in $\ln^2k_{\mathrm{min}}^+$ and the term in $\ln R\, \ln k_{\mathrm{min}}^+$ can definitely not be subtracted and resummed by JIMWLK.
-These two terms in eq.~\eqref{eq:QFSsquare_in_4} should instead be understood as manifestations in our hybrid regularization scheme of the standard soft-collinear double logarithmic divergence for final state gluon radiation, and have nothing to do with rapidity divergences and low-$x$ evolution.
-In the remaining of this section, we will see how these $\ln^2k_{\mathrm{min}}^+$ and $\ln R\, \ln k_{\mathrm{min}}^+$ terms as well as the collinear $1/\epsilon_{\mathrm{coll}}$ pole are canceled by other contributions, leaving only the expected single high-energy logarithm to be subtracted and resummed by JIMWLK, following section \ref{sec:JIMWLK}.
+Instead, these two terms in eq.~\eqref{eq:QFSsquare_in_4} should be understood as manifestations of the standard soft-collinear double logarithmic divergence for final state gluon radiation in our hybrid regularization scheme, having nothing to do with rapidity divergences and low-$x$ evolution.
+In the remainder of this section, we will see how these $\ln^2k_{\mathrm{min}}^+$ and $\ln R\, \ln k_{\mathrm{min}}^+$ terms as well as the collinear $1/\epsilon_{\mathrm{coll}}$ pole are canceled by other contributions, leaving only the expected single high-energy logarithm to be subtracted and resummed by JIMWLK, following section~\ref{sec:JIMWLK}.